 1. Have Multiple Locations Per SKU

 Mixing multiple SKUs in the same bin location is very inefficient.
-Studies have shown that mixing different SKUs in the same bin location can slow down the order picking process, because pickers have to search through the different SKUs to find the item to be picked.
+Studies have shown that mixing different SKUs in the same bin location can slow down the order picking process because pickers have to search through the different SKUs to find the item to be picked.

-2. Segment Your Inventory by Demand Variability
+2. Segment Your Order Picking by Demand Variability

 You certainly don’t want to spend a lot of time picking your top-selling items.
 So, it’s important to separate them from the slow-moving ones.